Last Updated on

 The list I used is the one assembled by the Century Travelers Club.
 They have basically set up criteria to determine what is and what isn’t a country.
 According to their list, there are 317 “countries”.
 Other lists include the countries with top level domain names.
 For the most part, I think the Century Traveler Club is a good and reasonable one and that is why I use it.

 Given its criteria, Indonesia (because it is an archipelago) is actually seven “countries”.
 For the purposes of my website, I’ll stay consistent with the TCC list on the left, but each of the Indonesian places will all link back to a single “Indonesia” category in the database.
 I don’t foresee having much to write about in Kalimantan for instance.
-Ditto with Malaysia which is divided into three seperate places.
+Ditto with Malaysia which is divided into three separate places.
 (Oddly enough, the Philippines, which is also an archipelago, is only one “country”.)

 Don’t Stop at 300